stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

   - the name of the test (Directory where our golden file will be located)
   - the output of our SUT

-By default this function search for golden test inside a .golden directory, so it would be a great idea if we create one right now.
+By default this function search for golden test inside a /.golden directory, so it would be a great idea if we create one right now.

-Ok nough reading, lets create our tests.
-First create a test module named ```HelloGoldenSpec``` .
-For convenience I have create the this module under test/Hello directory.
+Ok enough reading, lets create our tests.
+We will first create a test module named ```HelloGoldenSpec``` .
+For convenience I have created this module under test/Hello directory.

 ```Haskell